Is Your Boss Impeding Your Career?

 Look for a pattern

-Has your boss made it impossible for you to move onto some more interesting project more than once/get skill-building training, etc.?
+Has your boss made it impossible for you to move onto some more interesting project/get skill-building training, etc. more than once?
 Just once may be exactly what he says—that you are too valuable at this particular point to let you go.
 But if it happens more than once, you may be experiencing this phenomenon.